LuisR-jpg/CPreter/README.md

 ###### Have you ever wanted to code a quick idea?
 That's what CPreter was made for!

 ### How to code?
-In order to get started, you can run the next bunch of lines in charged of guessing a number you are thinking.
+In order to get started, you can run the next bunch of lines in charged of guessing a number you think.

     fp "Piensa en un numero del 0 al 1000" di numero = 500, ini = 0, fin = 1000